cmendible/golang-for-csharp-developers/01-hello-world/README.md

 namespace HelloWorld
 ```

 IMPORTANT: Why is the namespace in go: main? go requires that a package "main" and a function "main" exists, in order to execute a program.
-Hence the difference between examples
+Hence the difference between the examples.

 ## Import is Using